heghon/Fractol/README.md

 # Fractol
-Another project from school 42 where you have to show that you can draw some stuff.
+Another project from school 42 where you have to show that you can draw something.